steven-h-gardiner/xbrw/README.md

 ## Deploying a proxy server on Google App Engine

-To deploy to Google App Engine, you'll need the following
+To deploy to Google App Engine (GAE), you'll need the following

 1. download the SDK, as above: `ant sdk`
 1. reserve a Google App Engine application with name Y
-1.
+1. execute the `ant predeploy` command, to create GAE configuration files at `war/WEB-INF/web.xml` and `war/WEB-INF/appengine-web.xml`

-## Creating a new application
+1. make sure that `manifest.json` and `war/WEB-INF/appengine-web.xml`

-1. change manifest.json and add scripts as needed to do what you need to do (debug as unpacked Chrome extension)
+   accurately reflect that the name of the application is Y
-1. reserve a Google App Engine application with name X
+1. execute the `ant deploy` command, to install the application on GAE

-1. put X in war/appengine-web.xml
+The `ant deploy` command may fail, reporting that it lacks the proper credentials to deploy to GAE.
+You will have to enter them once before you can use the ant command.
+To enter the command, copy and paste the final line from the output of `ant predeploy` (which will be something like `bash .../appengine-java-sdk.../bin/appcfg.sh update war`) into the shell.
+You'll then be prompted for your Google username and password, which will be stored by the appengine SDK for later use.

-1. ant deploy
+You should now be able to visit `Y.appspot.com/downloads.jsp` and see a list of installation instructions for the various browsers.

-At X.appspot.com/downloads.jsp you should see a list of installation instructions for the various browsers.
 Additionally, a link for using the proxy, available at the same appspot address.

 You can additionally tweak the downloads.jsp as you like.